wwang-chcn/Giotto_ReadtheDocs/docs/source/branches.rst

 Giotto Suite
 =================

 The Suite branch of Giotto is the latest and extended version of Giotto released in 2022 which is under active development.
-Giotto Suite is a modular platform for analyzing spatial -omics technologies with interoperability with other popular spatial analysis classes (e.g. scanpy, SpatialExperiment, and Seurat).
+Giotto Suite is a modular platform for analyzing spatial -omics technologies with interoperability with other popular spatial analysis classes.
 Using {terra} and {data.table}, Giotto Suite adopts fast and memory efficient methods from the geospatial field.
 Click the logo below to learn more about the Giotto Suite branch.

 .. image:: images/GiottoLogo.png
    :target: https://giottosuite.readthedocs.io/en/latest/#